theredfish/grillon/README.md

 ## Getting started

+> Before you begin, be sure to read the book to learn more about configuring logs and assertions!

 You need [Tokio](https://tokio.rs/) as asynchronous runtime.
 Generally, testing libs are used in unit or integration tests so let's declare `grillon` as a dev-dependency.